 Subjectivity in ranking aside, it’s a fantastic collection of music that covers an ambitious range of styles.

 No thematic unity is present here at all, though the sequencing of this patchy group of compositions provides the illusion of continuity.
 John and Paul, with George Martin, did a twenty four hour marathon, staying up and pouring over these tracks to achieve what they considered to be an acceptable running order.
 The end result was stellar, making it tough to imagine them queued any other way.

-Double LPs were an anomaly in the rock world at that time, with the only precedents being Dylan’s Blonde on Blonde and Zappa’s Freak Out.
+Double LPs were an anomaly in the rock world at that time.
 Eager to fulfill their EMI contract faster they pushed ahead with plans to record everything that they wrote while in Rishikesh, while adding new songs in the process.

 Retreating to the Maharishi's Himalayan ashram did wonders for their creativity as they detoured away from LSD for that period, cleared their heads and wrote nearly thirty new songs amongst them.
 (Even Ringo came up with a tune!)
 With just their acoustic guitars and a stash of pot for a regular evening joint or two, the songcraft that was missing in the interregnum following Pepper returned with greater clarity.

 Imagine the worth of 30 new songs by the Beatles in their creative prime.